 Read the full review: Corsair K95 RGB Platinum

-Read our full review: Razer Huntsman Tournament Edition
+Read our full review: Razer Huntsman V2 TKL

 The G915 TKL lives up to its name, delivering the speed you need for epic gaming while keeping things cable-free.
 With a 1,000Hz polling rate and 1.5 mm actuation distance, it can keep up with its wired setup.
 It also has a long wireless range and decent battery life considering its stunning RGB lighting.
 Best of all, it’s a gorgeous keyboard with its low-profile floating keys and brushed aluminum deck.
 Small desk and travel friendly, this is without a doubt among the best gaming keyboards out there.